MewsSystems/developers/jobs/Backend/Readme.md

 # Mews backend developer task

 The task is to implement an [ExchangeRateProvider](Task/ExchangeRateProvider.cs) for Czech National Bank.
-Find data source on their web.
+Find data source on their web - part of the task is to find the source of the exchange rate data and a way how to extract it from there.

 It is up to you to decide which technology (from .NET family) or package to use.
-Part of the task is to find the source of the exchange rate data and a way how to extract it from there.
+Any code design changes/decisions are also completely up to you.

 The solution has to be buildable, runnable and the test program should output the obtained exchange rates.